salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

     }
     ```

-1. Replace the example URL with the one you copied from ngrok.
+3. Replace the example URL with the one you copied from ngrok in step 3 of [Expose the Ollama URL](#expose-the-ollama-url).

 ### Mule Flow

 1. Open the `ollama-llm-provider.xml` file under src/main/mule.

-1. Add the following code under the `apikit:config` and before the `<flow name="llm-open-connector-main">` (should be line 7)
+2. Add this code under `apikit:config` and before `<flow name="llm-open-connector-main">`.

     ```xml
     <ms-aichain:config configType="Configuration Json" filePath='#[(mule.home default "") ++ "/apps/" ++ (app.name default "") ++ "/llm-config.json"]' llmType="OLLAMA" modelName="#[vars.inputPayload.model default 'llama3']" name="MAC_Config" temperature="#[vars.inputPayload.temperature default 1]" maxTokens="#[vars.inputPayload.max_tokens default 500]"></ms-aichain:config>
     ```

     :::note
-    If your model is not `llama3`, make sure you upload the `default` value in the previous line (i.e., `modelName="#[vars.inputPayload.model default 'llama3']"`).
+    If your model is not `llama3`, make sure you upload the `default` value in the previous line (for example, `modelName="#[vars.inputPayload.model default 'llama3']"`).
     :::

-1. Locate the last flow in the file (should be `post:\chat\completions:application\json:llm-open-connector-config`).
+3. Locate the last flow in the file (for example, `post:\chat\completions:application\json:llm-open-connector-config`).

-1. Remove the logger and add the following code inside this flow.
+4. Remove the logger and add this code to the flow.

     ```xml
     <logger doc:name="Logger" doc:id="ezzhif" message="#[payload]" />